Harvard-IACS/2020-CS109A/content/pages/faq.md

   	- Audiors should not submit HWs or participate in projects.
   	- Auditors should refrain from using any course and TF resources that are designed for our registered students like Ed, Jupyter Hub, and office hours.

+# Quizzes & Exercises
+- **When are quizzes and exercises due?**
+	- Quizzes and exercises are due before the next **9am** lecture.
+- **I missed a quiz/exercise.
+Can I make it up?**
+	- No. We will drop your lowest 25% of quizzes and your lowest 25% of exercises.
+This policy is to reduce stress and is in place so that missing a quiz or exercise on occasion should not affect your final grade.